zio/zio-config/docs/intro/index.md

 zio-config is a zero-dependency, ZIO-native library.
 It is a fundamental part of the ZIO ecosystem, and a building block for the creation of ZIO-based applications.

-## Purely Functional
+## Purely Functional and Composable

 zio-config is built on sound foundations, leveraging the well-known, lawful abstractions of functional programming.
 Principal abstractions that inform the zio-config implementation are:

-* Applicative
+* Free Applicative, but just with simple scala and nothing more
   * Configuration elements are composed together in an applicative style
+  * Everything this library does inside, is by making use of program introspection - a feature that we get if we stick on to the fundamentals of Free Applicative
-  * Configuration errors are accumulated using applicative combination – this means all errors are gathered and reported together
+  * All the errors are gathered and reported together
-* Invariant Functor
+* Invariant
-  * zio-config implements a more-specialised form of an invariant functor, which is an abstraction that describes a *codec* – something that provides a two-way encoding / decoding.
+  zio-config implements a more-specialised form of an invariant applicative, which is an abstraction that describes a *codec* – something that provides a two-way encoding /
-    In this case, *encoding* is configuration *writing* while *decoding* is the more common configuration *reading*.

-## Composable

-Using the applicative `|@|` syntax, zio-config allows users to build up descriptions of configuration structures of arbitrary depth and complexity.
-This divide-and-conquer approach keeps things simple and extensible.